Data quality: the challenges and best practices of Data Quality Management

 In the demanding field of Data Quality, where deterministic rules often dictate the standards, the introduction of AI represents a major evolution.
 Typically, quality control processes are limited by predefined rules.
 AI, on the other hand, offers a less deterministic approach, capable of learning new rules as it goes along.
 This adaptability can significantly improve data quality, particularly when processing large volumes of data.
 The real value lies in AI's ability to adjust dynamically and learn from past mistakes, offering an agile solution to validation and quality control challenges.

 The challenges of data quality and control are considerable.
 Integrating AI is a strategic response to these challenges.
-By enabling AI to learn and apply new rules, companies can guarantee a superior level of quality, particularly in the context of processing large volumes of data.
+By enabling AI to learn and apply new rules, companies can guarantee a superior level of quality, particularly in the context of processing large volumes of data such as in a PIM solution.
 This approach not only promotes operational efficiency, but also a continuous improvement in data quality, reinforcing the reliability of information and facilitating more informed decision-making.

 Data enrichment with AI